YongjiaLu/Chat/README.md

 # Chat

-This is a Android Project for Chat.
+This is a android project for Chat.

 Use openfire.